ninakali/ninakali.github.io/notes/win2apri/index.md

 The computer is simple enough to be understood by one person in its entirety (over the course of many months of studying).
 There are schematics, technical manuals, BIOS reference manuals, and example code available for it, too.
 Its CPU is supported by Microsoft C, Turbo Pascal, and Open Watcom.
 It even runs MS-DOS (2.0 to 3.20), though, of course, it cannot run any IBM PC programs.

 The lack of IBM PC-compatibility proved to be fatal for the Apricot.
 The entirety of its software catalogue is less than 300 megabytes.
-There is only one [graphical game with a soundtrack](74ls373.itch.io/where-is-owl) for it, and it was made in 2025.
+There is only one [graphical game with a soundtrack](https://74ls373.itch.io/where-is-owl) for it, and it was made in 2025.

 There were, of course, productivity applications for the Apricot, including Microsoft Word for DOS.
 But among those, only two word processors had a graphical interface: GEM Write and Microsoft Write for Windows 1.

 [![0001b.jpg](0001b.jpg)](0001b.jpg)
-<p class="imgdesc">A screenshot of Windows 1 Notepad.</p>
+<p class="imgdesc">A screenshot of Windows 1 Notepad.
+I didn't have a Windows 1 Write screenshot at hand, but trust me, it looks almost the same.</p>

 Hypothetically, it should be possible to port Windows 3 to this computer.
 It would require creating Windows 3-compatible `SYSTEM.DRV`, `DISPLAY.DRV`, `KEYBOARD.DRV`, `MOUSE.DRV`, and ideally `COMM.DRV` drivers.
 But that would be a lot of work.